 Abstract

 Potassium is known for enhancing crop productivity, due to its active involvement in maintaining cation-anion balance, osmoregulation, photosynthesis, cytoplasmic pH regulation, proteins and starch synthesis, enzyme activation in plant system.
-Despite the recognized importance of potassium in citrus production, region-specific dose optimization for Kinnow mandarin in Punjab’s semi-arid soils remains largely unexplored, remained the main reason for poor fruit quality and yield due to adoption of sub-optimal levels of potassium application in kinnow.
-The present study was conducted to optimize potassium fertilizer dose in Kinnow mandarin for better fruit quality and production grown Semi-arid zone of Punjab, India.
+Despite the recognized importance of potassium in citrus production, region-specific dose optimization for Kinnow mandarin in Punjab’s semi-arid soils remains largely unexplored, remained the main reason for poor fruit quality and yield due to adoption of sub-optimal levels of potassium application in Kinnow.
+The present study was conducted to optimize potassium fertilizer dose in Kinnow mandarin for better fruit quality and production in Semi-arid zone of Punjab, India.
 The experiment was conducted during the year 2022 to 2024 using randomized block design with three replications, consisted of seven treatments of K2O fertilizer (0.0, 0.2, 0.4, 0.6, 0.8, 1.0 and 1.2 kg/plant) applied in the month of December-January besides the recommended doses of fertilizers.
 The pooled data of 3 years revealed that fruit weight, size, juice content, soluble solids content, carotenoids and sugars content were improved substantially with K fertilizer than the control.
 An increment of fruit weight by 11.5 to 13.5%, juice content 10.9 to 15.5%, fruit yield/plant 14.6 to 17.3% was recorded in the plants treated with 0.6 to 0.8 kg K2O fertilizer over the control.
 The plants applied with lower K levels produced fruits of smaller size, thin peel and poor consumers’ acceptability.
 Correlation studies indicated that fruit size, weight and peel thickness are directly related with leaf and soil K content.
 These findings provide the region-specific recommendation for optimal potassium fertilization in Kinnow mandarin, supporting improved fruit yield, quality, and farmer profitability in Punjab’s semi-arid region.

 Key words: Kinnow, Soil K, fruit quality, leaf K content